Head of Exhibits, Design, and Digital Media

 Digital Media Producer

-Kelsey Gobroski started working with the museum’s production team in 2013, but her relationship with the museum began with fostering her academic development.
-A UAF SNRAS alumna and former herbarium student assistant, she consulted the museum’s collections for her undergraduate thesis.
+Kelsey Gobroski started working with the museum’s production team in 2013, but she's been involved with UAMN since 2010.
+A UAF SNRE alumna and former herbarium student assistant, she consulted the museum’s collections for her undergraduate thesis.
 During her undergraduate tenure at UAF, she worked for both research labs and the student newspaper, The Sun Star.
 She developed her broadcast journalism and multimedia skills at KTOO News and 360 North in Juneau before returning to Fairbanks.

 Assistant Graphic Designer